UNIVERSITY UNITARIAN CHURCH

 Soul Matters offers us conversation partners throughout the entire month.
 Soul Matters’ packets are designed to give participants the experience of a month-long conversation with multiple conversation partners.
 Along with spiritual exercises and personal discernment questions, the packets contain extensive recommended reading, poetry, quotes and multimedia on the monthly theme.

 Soul Matters small groups are part of a greater whole.
 They are part of a larger church-wide conversation and journey that the whole congregation is engaging in during the month.
+Our Family Ministry program uses Soul Matters, as do our ministers planning Sunday worship services.

 How does it work?

 At the outset each member receives a Participant Guide.
 Then 1-2 weeks prior to the first meeting in each month, participants receive a link to the Small Group Packet for that month’s theme.
 Participants are invited to select one of a dozen spiritual exercises and one of a dozen questions that speak to their life.
 Each session includes Centering, Check-in, Spiritual Exercises Reflection, “Your Question” Reflection, Check-out, and Closing Words.
+(If you are interested in seeing a sample, you can check out last year's small group packet on "Building Belonging".)

-About the Program
+About the Soul Matters curriculum

 Soul Matters was started by UU minister Rev. Scott Tayler over 10 years ago, but now a whole staff of religious professionals research and publish the monthly packets.

-* Previous guiding texts chosen for UUC Reflection Groups:
+* Guiding texts/curricula for UUC Reflection Groups:

 • Spring 2022: Welcoming the Unwelcome, by Pema Chödrön

-• Fall/ Winter 2022-23: Braiding Sweetgrass, by Robin Wall Kimmerer
+• Fall/Winter 2022-23: Braiding Sweetgrass, by Robin Wall Kimmerer

 • Winter/Spring 2023: See No Stranger, by Valarie Kaur